Reviews

 Checking Account with Debit Card

-Douugh users get a checking account that doesn’t have a monthly maintenance fee or other fees.
-You also get a Mastercard debit card that can be used anywhere that Mastercard is accepted.
+Douugh users receive a fee-free checking account without monthly maintenance or other charges.
+The included Mastercard debit card works anywhere Mastercard is accepted.

-When you sign up for a Douugh account, you can use the virtual debit card to make transactions while you wait for the physical card in the mail.
-Simply add the virtual card to your wallet and use it in stores or online.
+When you sign up for a Douugh account, you can immediately use the virtual debit card for transactions while waiting for your physical card to arrive.
+Simply add the virtual card to your wallet for in-store or online purchases.

-Your debit card is fully managed through the mobile app.
-You can change the PIN, report it lost/stolen, and lock/unlock the card at any time.
+Full debit card management happens through the mobile app.
+You can change the PIN, report it lost or stolen, and lock or unlock the card anytime.

-Douugh is a mobile-only bank account, but you can access your money at over 37,000 ATMs nationally.
-Using the MoneyPass network, you won’t get charged fees at these locations.
+Though Douugh operates as a mobile-only bank, you can access cash at over 37,000 ATMs nationwide.
+Using the MoneyPass network means no fees at these locations.

 Spending Jars and Paycheck Management

-Paying bills takes up a big portion of a person’s paycheck.
-Douugh checking accounts allow you to divide up your paycheck into a variety of different buckets.
-Create buckets for bill payments, savings, and investing.
+Since bills consume a significant portion of most paychecks, Douugh checking accounts let you divide income into various buckets.
+Create separate buckets for bill payments, savings, and investing.

-Access your spending snapshot to see how much you’ve spent, where, and on what.
-Set up spending limits on categories like shopping, groceries, food/drink, and easily keep track of where you’re at each month.
-You get notifications as you approach your target to help manage your money better.
+Access your spending snapshot to see expenditure amounts, locations, and categories.
+Set spending limits for shopping, groceries, food and drink, then easily track monthly progress.
+Receive notifications as you approach targets to better manage your money.

 Earn Cash-Back

-Douugh has a Chrome extension that you can download to your desktop/laptop browser.
-You’ll automatically earn cash back from over 30,000 merchants.
+Douugh offers a Chrome extension for desktop and laptop browsers that automatically earns cash back from over 30,000 merchants.

-Amazon, Target, Walmart, Nordstrom, Petco, JC Penny, Academy Sports, and Foot Lock are among the retailers you’ll find.
-Become a smarter shopper and save money by using the extension to find available coupons and cashback offers.
+Amazon, Target, Walmart, Nordstrom, Petco, JC Penney, Academy Sports, and Foot Locker are among participating retailers.
+Shop smarter and save money by using the extension to discover available coupons and cashback offers.

 Bills Jar

-For those recurring payments, you can use Douugh’s Bills jar to manage and pay bills.
-Bills Jar allows you to link up your external accounts to your water, electricity, car loan, rent, and other bills.
+For recurring payments, Douugh’s Bills Jar manages and pays bills automatically.
+Bills Jar connects your external accounts to utilities, car loans, rent, and other regular expenses.

 douugh bills jar